McDonald's Fired CEO Is Getting Millions, Putting Spotlight On Pay Gap

 Writing to employees this week, Easterbrook said: "I engaged in a recent consensual relationship with an employee, which violated McDonald's policy.
 This was a mistake."
 No further details were disclosed, but McDonald's current policy prohibits employees who "have a direct or indirect reporting relationship" with one another from dating or having a sexual relationship.

 McDonald's latest disclosures show that in 2018, Easterbrook made $15.9 million.
-That's 2,124 times more than a McDonald's median employee — a part-time crew member working in Hungary.
+That's 2,124 times more than the median income of a McDonald's employee — a part-time crew member working in Hungary.
 According to Glassdoor, a U.S. crew member at McDonald's makes an average of $9 an hour.

 McDonald's did not respond to NPR's inquiries, including those about median salary in the United States.